Star Stories, part 8: Our Clans Among the Stars, chapter 1

 ~~The Earth, Air, Water Connection: as It Is Above, It Is Below ~~

-These celestial Water Clans, which are very old, are still alive; even today they figure in our stories and songs and are talked about in some jiibenaakewinan (funeral rites) in the more remote, northern communities across Anishinaabewaki (Ojibwe land).
+The celestial Water Clans, which are very old, are still alive; even today they, as well as the more contemporary figure of the otter, play a significant role in our stories and ceremonies and songs and are talked about in some jiibenaakewinan (funeral rites) in the more remote, northern communities across Anishinaabewaki (Ojibwe land).

 The graphic shown below shows a map featuring the known Ojibwe Anishinaabeg star constellations.
 Note that the Bear (in the shape of a Fisher), Loon, and the Crane/Thunderbird Constellations are all tightly clustered around the north celestial pole.
 This is in line with the above-mentioned ancient belief in a tripartite division/interconnectedness of earth-air-water.